SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Deploying_Automation_scripts_from_a_GitLab_repository.md

 1. Replace the `<version>` field with the latest version of the action.
 The latest version together with some additional information about the action can be found on the [GitHub Marketplace](https://github.com/marketplace/actions/skyline-dataminer-deploy-action)

 > [!NOTE]
+>
-> For more information about CI/CD pipelines, refer to the [GitLab Documentation](https://docs.gitlab.com/ee/ci/)
+> - For more information about CI/CD pipelines, refer to the [GitLab Documentation](https://docs.gitlab.com/ee/ci/)

-> [!IMPORTANT]
-> There are some differences between GitLab and GitHub regarding the versioning of the deploy action.
-On GitLab this is without a 'v' in front of the version.
-See also the ZiineCorp example on GitLab.
+> - Keep in mind that there are some differences between GitLab and GitHub.
+In GitLab there is no "v" in front of the version of the deploy action, and there is also a script parameter *-basepath* that is only used in GitLab but not in GitHub.
+See for example [Paris IP Flow Management](https://gitlab.com/ziinecorp/paris-ip-flow-management) on GitLab.
-> Also on GitLab there is a script parameter *-basepath* that you don't have on GitHub.